o7-Fire/Mindustry-Ozone/README.md

 # Requirement

 * Java 14+ and added to JAVA_HOME (mindustry desktop can run on java 14+)
-* Internet connection (required to download library at runtime)
+* Internet connection (required to download library at runtime and can impact loading speed)
 * Year 2006+ Computer

 # Build